 Overwhelmed.
 Oh, you were so excited the day had finally come.
 You loved this tiny, precious human with all your being.
-But, on the day you met your baby, you probably felt overhwhelmed.
-This defenseless child was depending on your choices to grow and thrive in a big world.
+But, on the day you met your baby, you might have felt overwhelmed.
+This tiny person was depending on your choices to grow and thrive in a big world.
 Did you know that 80% of brain growth happens during the first three years of life?

 Take a deep breath.
 You are already doing so many of the things that will help your baby and toddler be ready for school and for life.
 The Basics are five fun, simple and powerful ways that every family can give every child a great start in life!
 Here are some very practical ways you can do even more to help your infant and toddler develop at home.